ljcolling/sustainable-computing/src/text/introduction.md

 people who best understand our own work, we are ideally placed to reduce the carbon footprint of our research.
-As the need for computational power in research grows, including increasing adoption of AI tools, we must address the challenges and opportunities in making scientific computing more sustainable.
+As the need for computational power in research grows, including increasing adoption of AI tools, we must address the challenges and opportunities in making scientific research computing more sustainable.

-This workshop is primarily aimed at researchers in life sciences (e.g., neuroscience, biology, biochemistry, genetics), but will have value for any researchers who rely on research computing.
-If you're interested in sustainability but unsure how to implement eco-friendly practices in your research computing, this event is tailor-made for you.
-We encourage attendance by practising researchers who may have minimal computing experience through to those who consider themselves to be proficient.
+This workshop is primarily aimed at researchers in the life sciences (e.g., neuroscience, biology, biochemistry, genetics), but will have value for any researchers who rely on high-performance computing.
+If you're interested in reducing the carbon footprint of your research computing but are unsure how to do so, this event is tailor-made for you.
+You won't need to be an expert in computer science in order to benefit from this event.

 We are holding the workshop in person to facilitate discussion and debate.